 Almost every single a day I encounter someone struggling with depression either coming through the doors of my private practice, emailing or messaging me, or meeting me in person for coffee to share the depths of the darkness of their depression with me.

-Depression to be greatest epidemic worldwide by 2020
+Depression to be greatest epidemic worldwide

-Most people don’t realize it, but by the year 2020, depression will be our greatest epidemic worldwide.
+Most people don’t realize it, depression will be our greatest epidemic worldwide.
 It already is our greatest cause of disability worldwide.
 One out of every ten American adults is diagnosed with depression each year, and one in four will be diagnosed at some point in their lifetime.
 Yet sadly, it is estimated that this number will increase by 20% every year.
 And it’s not just in the world—it’s even within the church.
 Some sources say that 70% of pastors fight depression, (see Charisma: Why are so many pastors committing suicide?).

 Because of that, I feel the need to ask your forgiveness.
 As a neuropsychologist with almost 25 years of professional experience in the medical and mental health fields, and as a Christian and a leader in the church, I feel we have failed.
 We have missed the mark and been approaching things wrong if these numbers are increasing.
 We of all people should have the answers.
 Yet, again, scripture clearly states in Hosea 4:6 that “my people are destroyed from lack of knowledge.”